-As noted above, both Project dams were originally constructed as part of the New York State Barge Canal System (Barge Canal System) to 'canalize' the Mohawk River from Scotia to Crescent, providing navigable conditions for barges and vessels and facilitating water level control and lock operations.
+As noted above, both Project dams were originally constructed as part of the Barge Canal System to 'canalize' the Mohawk River from Scotia to Crescent, providing navigable conditions for barges and vessels and facilitating water level control and lock operations.
 In 1983, the State of New York and the Power Authority entered into a Development Agreement whereby the State agreed to grant a perpetual hydroelectric easement to the Power Authority to develop and operate hydropower facilities at both Projects.

-Maintenance operations at the Projects are carried out by the Power Authority's staff.
-The Projects' staff are supported by engineering, project management, safety, environmental, real estate, and other staff from the Power Authority's corporate offices.
+Maintenance operations at the Projects are carried out by Power Authority staff in coordination with NYSCC.
+Power Authority operations staff are supported by engineering, project management, safety, environmental, real estate, and other staff from the Power Authority's corporate offices.

-Operations at the Projects include routine maintenance of electrical and mechanical equipment and associated facilities.
+Operation of the Projects includes routine maintenance of electrical and mechanical equipment and associated facilities.
 Equipment maintenance includes scheduled maintenance activities such as examination of and repair to turbine/generator units to ensure their continued availability and optimum performance.
 Scheduled and ongoing maintenance activities are planned to minimize effects on energy production, and with consideration for Barge Canal System needs and environmental resources.
-Longer-duration, planned outages that require disassembly of the units for overhaul are typically scheduled for periods that minimize impacts to energy generation.
+Longer-duration planned outages that require disassembly of the units for overhaul are typically scheduled for periods that minimize impacts to energy generation.

-All civil structures are inspected annually by the Power Authority.
+The Power Authority annually inspects all civil structures.
 Power Authority staff routinely perform maintenance activities such as removal of woody vegetation on earthen dikes or repairs to structural concrete.